Legio Maria: Official hierarchy

-By 2009, there were differences in Legio Maria that led to the consecration of a Cardinal Romanus Alphonse Ong'ombe, going against the order of succession placed by Simeo Ondeto and enforced by Our Lady.
+By 2009, there were differences in Legio Maria that led to the consecration of a Cardinal Romanus Alphonse Ong'ombe, going against the order of succession placed by Simeo Ondetto and enforced by Our Lady.
 The differences between the two leaders has taken Legio Maria to the courts more than three times, and the differences still persist.
 According to Bishop Peter Onyango Abuto of Nairobi Diocese, the differences will end soon.
 "Simeo Ondetto has foretold those differences and said that Legio Maria's unity will return under the third pope."

 Under the popes are over 500 deacons, 350 priests, 60 bishops, 21 archbishops and 17 cardinals.
 Currently, all these lower hierarchies swear allegiance to the different sides led by Adika and On'gombe.
 Some notable people on the On'gombe side are On'gawo Aloo (Cardinal Camerlengo), Owino Obimbo (Cardinal Dean—deceased), Romanus Odongo (Arch-bishop-Rongo), the late Susana nyar Ouma (Ondetto's cook), and Bishop Melkio.
 Notable people on Adika's side are Cardinal Joseph Atieno (Dean of Cardinals), Maurice Akello (Cardinal Deacon), Bishop Peter Onyango Abuto, Elias Komenya, Mother Dorina (Ka-Baru, and Hellena nyar Rosari.

 A parallel hierarchy to the male priesthood is the Legio Maria women priesthood that is led by Nuns (Mothers).
 Legio nuns are married women who are ordained.
 The lowest female rank in Legio Maria church is sisterhood, then mother (heads a mission), superior mother (heads a diocese), arch mother (heads an arch diocese), and Dean mother (head of legio mothers).

 Below the clergy are church teachers and church administrators who are elected by the faithful.
 Prophets are also core to the Legio Maria mission because the church is Spirit Initiated.